tmorin/ceb/doc/usage/element.md

 By default the prototype of the future custom element is `Object.create(HTMLElement.prototype)`.
 The method `base()` can be used to override the default value.

-To extend a native HTML element, the method `base()` can also be to set the name of the native element.
+When extending a native HTML element, the method `base()` should also be used to set the name of the native element.

 See the [specification][custom-element-specification-registration] to get more information.